 As Monitor, I am responsible for reviewing and certifying the satisfaction of Servicer's Consumer Relief Requirements and overseeing Servicer's implementation of and compliance with the Servicing Standards.
-I do not have any authority or responsibilities that relate to the direct payments Servicer was required to make, as set out in Section III, Paragraphs 3 and 4, of the Judgment.
+I do not have any authority or responsibilities that relate to the direct payments Company and Servicer were required to make, as set out in Section III, Paragraphs 3 and 4, of the Judgment.
 The Enforcement Terms require that I periodically report my findings to the Court.